 Besides, studying abroad and choosing from one of a multitude of European MBA programmes will offer immersion in a completely different culture and pave the way for the development of additional soft skills, such as adaptability and flexibility, which could be a considerable advantage in the business world.
 Furthermore, doing an MBA abroad is arguably the best-possible introduction to the business landscape in that country.
 And most would agree that taking up the challenge of studying abroad can be not only financially rewarding, but personally rewarding too.

 Of course, the idea of Europe, with its rich cultural and historic background, its intricately interconnected economies and governments, and its diverging liberal models on social and economic issues, can offer much more than just business education.
 Europe embodies diversity in all of its forms, especially now that the continent faces so many challenges.
 And that is perhaps the European MBA’s most alluring quality.
 Europeans are aware of this.
 But for someone outside the Old Continent, the “European Ideal” must be experienced to be understood.

 This article is original content produced by Advent Group and included in the 2016-2017 annual Access MBA, EMBA and Masters Guide under the title “Transatlantic Origins: History of the European MBA”.
-The digital guide file will soon be available for download.
+An online version of the Guide is available here.